This post was last updated on August 12, 2020.

 Supporting our team’s health and safety while minimizing risk

-Grammarly has offices in San Francisco, New York City, Vancouver, and Kyiv.
-Our offices are following the below precautions.
+Grammarly has offices in San Francisco, New York City, Vancouver, and Kyiv, where we are following the below precautions.
 These measures are provisional and may change as new data and guidance emerge.

 1 We’ve asked team members in all offices—San Francisco, New York City, Vancouver, and Kyiv—to work from home

-All team members at Grammarly have the option to work remotely at least until the end of 2020.
-And while we prefer team members to minimize risks by working from their homes, we are now working to provide office access for those in Vancouver and Kyiv who have expressed overwhelming need.
+All team members at Grammarly have the option to work remotely at least until August 2, 2021.
+And while we prefer team members to minimize risks by working from their homes, we are now providing office access for those in Vancouver and Kyiv who have expressed overwhelming need.
+This office space is available for individual use only, not for team use.
 (We will not be providing access to offices in San Francisco or New York City at this time.)

-We will be offering office space with an abundance of caution—team safety has been and continues to be our highest priority—and may need to end all access if there are further outbreaks, additional governmental regulations, or other developments.
-We have communicated to the team that the offices will function very differently, with added health and safety protocols in place.
-Team members will be required to wear masks, practice social distancing, and limit conference room use, along with other measures.
-All interviews and events will continue to be done remotely.
+We are offering office space with an abundance of caution—team safety has been and continues to be our highest priority—and may need to end all access if there are further outbreaks, additional governmental regulations, or other developments.
+We have communicated to the team that the offices are functioning very differently, with added health and safety protocols in place.
+Team members are required to wear masks, practice social distancing, and limit conference room use, along with other measures.
+All interviews and events are still being conducted remotely.

-For the sake of transparency and clarity, here is how our work-from-home policy has evolved: Our initial precautionary measure was to ask all San Francisco, New York City, and Vancouver team members to work from home from Monday, March 9, to Friday, March 20.
+For the sake of transparency and clarity, here is how our temporary work-from-home policy has evolved: Our initial precautionary measure was to ask all San Francisco, New York City, and Vancouver team members to work from home from Monday, March 9, to Friday, March 20.
 On March 11, we made the decision to ask our Kyiv team to work from home until March 20 as well.
 A few days later, we extended this period through April 3 for all locations.
 On March 24, we updated the projected end date to May 1.
 On April 16, we extended our remote-work period until at least June.
 On May 4, we announced that team members could work remotely until at least the first week of September.
-On May 18, we extended this until at least the end of 2020.
+On May 18, we extended this until at least the end of 2020, and on August 10, we extended this to August 2, 2021.

 2 We’ve suspended all business travel and are strongly discouraging personal travel

-Although Grammarly places a high value on community involvement and in-person interaction, we have temporarily canceled all conference attendance, interoffice travel, and other business-related trips.
+Although Grammarly places a high value on community involvement and in-person interaction, we have canceled all interoffice travel and other business-related trips.
 This includes canceling our global team offsite, which had been scheduled for this May.

 We originally asked for caution with personal international travel, and we updated that guidance to strongly discourage domestic air travel as well.
-As country-specific restrictions are evolving quickly, we cannot predict what further changes will be made or when.
-We may see additional border closings and domestic travel restrictions.
+As country-specific restrictions continue to evolve quickly, we cannot predict what further changes will be made or when.
+We may see additional border closings or openings as well as shifts in domestic travel restrictions.
 We are monitoring the situation closely and have asked team members everywhere to exercise extreme caution.
-If team members or members of their households do travel, we are continuing to ask the team member to stay at home for at least 14 days after returning home in order to ensure they do not develop any symptoms.
+If team members or members of their households do travel, we are continuing to ask the team member to quarantine for at least 14 days after returning home in order to ensure they do not develop any symptoms.

 3 We’re working to reduce exposure and transmissions throughout our community